wgroeneveld/jefklakscodex/content/articles/reviews/dungeon-siege.md

 Your party travels on foot: there's no town portalling of any kind, and there's no horse to increase travel speeds.
 However, there is a donkey for rent that can haul the precious items you collect to sell of in the next town.
 Yet that donkey has (purposely?) one of the stupidest AIs I've ever seen.
 If one of the party members - say, the donkey - can't follow, you're required to click on it and point it in the right direction, leaving your party uncontrolled in the front.
 This got annoying fast, and in the end, I kicked the mule out of the party and left the useless items on the ground instead.

 The engine responsible for the atmosphere of the Dungeon Siege world did its best to emphasize lush forests, creepy crypts, and icy caves.
 There's a lot of variety in between chapters, but little in the chapter itself.
 Sadly, _mundane_ is all that I remember after a few weeks of playing.
-Compared to Diablo's grit and Sacred's charm, DS doesn't stand a chance - unless you're a polygon geek.
+Compared to Diablo's grit and Sacred's charm, DS doesn't particularly stand out in world design - unless you're a polygon geek.

 ### Graphics